Brixworth, All Saints Church

 Very little, if any, of the lower section of the church is made of local materials, which in itself is extraordinary in a period where transportation of building materials was so difficult over poor or non-existent roads.

 There are several unique Saxon features.
 One of these is a ring crypt at the east end, surrounding the apse.
-This ring crypt, in the shape of a stilted semi-circle, is one of only 3 such crypts in England, and probably served as an ambulatory for pilgrims.
+This ring crypt, in the shape of a stilted semi-circle, is one of only three such crypts in England, and probably served as an ambulatory for pilgrims.
 Another unique feature is the external stair turret that climbs the west tower.
-This is one of only 4 such turrets in the country.
+This is one of only four such turrets in the country.